Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Introduction

-Penalty methods for bringing in fairness constraints has received a great deal of attention \cite{KamishimaPenalized2012, bechavod2017penalizing, mary2019fairness, pmlr-v54-zafar17a}.
-Although they are sound theoretical methods, many of them do not scale well due to the iterative nature of these algorithms \cite{agarwal2018reductions} and hence can become a bottleneck in many large-scale applications.
-Thus, post-processing techniques, which do not interfere with the model training algorithm, are often preferable.

-Most large-scale recommender systems are ranking systems, returning a list of ranked results to the users.
-Although, there are several scalable post-processing methodologies \cite{Hardtetal_NIPS2016, pleiss2017fairness, kamiran2012decision}, most of them focus on classification problems and their methodology do not directly translate to the ranking problem.
-Position bias plays a critical role in these ranking frameworks which we actively try to address through our post-processing reranker.
-For some of the early work on ranking systems please see \citet{singh2019policy, celis2017ranking}.
+Many large-scale recommender systems are ranking systems, returning a list of ranked results to the users.
+Although there are several scalable post-processing methodologies \cite{Hardtetal_NIPS2016, pleiss2017fairness, kamiran2012decision} for fairness, most of them focus on classification problems, and they do not directly translate to the ranking problem.
+Moreover, position bias plays a critical role in these ranking frameworks, which we address through our post-processing reranker.
+Several works handle fairness in recommender systems by solving a constrained optimization to optimize for relevance, subject to fairness constraints \cite{joachims2018,celis2017ranking}.
+These techniques are broadly applicable but suffer from two drawbacks.
+First, they are limited in the types of fairness they can address and are limited to addressing variations of equal exposure (and cannot be applied to fairness definitions incorporating outcomes such as equality of opportunity).
+Second, they are impractical for many internet applications, where latency concerns may pose problems for solving an optimization problem for real-time queries. \cite{Geyik19} provides an algorithm for fair recommendations informed by an approximation of equality of opportunity through an approximation to the classification definition.
+However, this work lacks a meaningful extension of this fairness notion to the ranking setting and does not address equalized odds.
+There have also been works addressing fairness in Learning-to-Rank applications \cite{SinghJoachims2019, morik21} which is beyond the scope of this paper.